thedevdojo/larasail/README.md

 Then, you'll need to setup a new Nginx Host by running:

 ```
-larasail host mywebsite.com /var/www/mywebsite
+larasail host mywebsite.com /var/www/mywebsite --www-alias
 ```

-`larasail host` accepts 2 parameters:
+`larasail host` accepts 3 parameters:

-1. Your website domain *(website.com)*
+1. Your website domain *(mywebsite.com)*
-2. The location of the files for your site *(/var/www/website/public)*
+2. The location of the files for your site *(/var/www/mywebsite/public)*
+3. Optional flag if you would like to include your project's `www` alias: `www.mywebsite.com` *(--www-alias)*

 Finally, point your Domain to the IP address of your new server...
 And Wallah, you're ready to rock 🤘 with your new Laravel website.
+If you used the `--www-alias` flag, don't forget to add your domain's www `CNAME` record

 ## Passwords